 - Come to class.
 You will be unlikely to succeed without regularly attending.
-Please be ready to participate by the start of class (logged into Zoom or in your seats by 9:30am).
-I promise to begin and end on time; please be respectful to me and your classmates by giving full attention for the class period. - Any students behaving in ways that are distracting, disrespectful, or otherwise detract from the learning experience will be asked to leave the class.
-On Zoom, this could also include being muted (and video turned off), and/or removed from the Zoom meeting at the instructor's discretion. - If you have a question or wish to contribute a comment, please raise your hand or if on Zoom, use the "raise hand" or chat features.
+Please be ready to participate by the start of class (9:30am).
+I promise to begin and end on time; please be respectful to me and your classmates by giving full attention for the class period. - Any students behaving in ways that are distracting, disrespectful, or otherwise detract from

+- the learning experience will be asked to leave the class. - If you have a question or wish to contribute a comment, please raise your hand.
 If you must leave early or arrive late for any reason, please inform me ahead of time. - My course materials and PowerPoint slides are protected by federal copyright and state common law.
 You are permitted to take notes in class based on these slides, which extends only to making one set of notes for your personal use, sharing one copy of those notes with another enrolled student in this class for their own studies, and no other use (such as taking photos of slides).
 You are not authorized to make copies of slides or lecture notes for commercial use without express written permission from me. - The penalty for NOT following any of the above rules may be a "0" on the current or next inclass/out-of-class activity, or other class assignment.

 Excused Absences: Occasionally, extraordinary circumstances arise that cause you to miss class or assignments.
 If you need notes you missed, talk to a classmate, and/or attend office hours.
-These continue to be very unusual times with the COVID-19 pandemic and I will be flexible in working with you if you cannot attend class synchronously or if you miss assignments.
 Please contact me within 24 hours if possible if class or assignments are missed.
 You will be expected to make up any missed work promptly, including writing a discussion post on Canvas if class was missed to convey your own questions and reflections on the topics covered.

 Senate Rule 5.2.4.2 defines the following as acceptable reasons for excused absences: (a) serious illness, (b) illness or death of family member, (c) university-related trips, (d) major religious holidays, and (e) other circumstances found to fit "reasonable cause for non-attendance" by the professor.
 Faculty have the right to request "appropriate verification" when students claim an excused absence because of illness or death in the family.
 Students anticipating an absence for a major religious holiday are responsible for notifying the instructor in writing of anticipated absences due to their observance of such holidays no later than the last day in the semester to add a class.
-Information regarding dates of major religious holidays may be obtained through the University Liaison in the Dean of Students Office, 2 Alumni Gym, (859) 257-2754.
+Information regarding dates of major religious holidays may be obtained through the University Liaison in the Dean of Students Office, 2 Alumni Gym, (859) 257- 2754.
 Students are expected to withdraw from the class if more than 20% of the classes scheduled for the semester are missed (excused or unexcused) per university policy.